molily/molily.de/_posts/2019-02-03-testing-angular.md

 - [Jasmine reference: spyOn](https://jasmine.github.io/api/edge/global.html#spyOn)
 </div>

+<svg class="separator" aria-hidden="true"><use xlink:href="#ornament" /></svg>

 ## Debugging tests

 Writing tests is as arduous as writing implementation code.
-To be honest, you will be stuck quite often and ask yourself why the test fails – and sometimes why the test passes when it should rather fail.
+You will be stuck quite often and ask yourself why the test fails – and sometimes why the test passes when it should rather fail.

 The good news is that you can apply familiar debugging techniques to tests as well.